Mini Pumpkin Cheesecakes

 Oops did I say the T-word before November?
 Ahh well hopefully you can forgive me after you eat a few of these mini pumpkin cheesecakes.

 Ingredients for Mini Pumpkin Cheesecakes

-Mini cheesecakes are made up of a few easy ingredients:
+Oreo Pumpkin Cheesecake is made up of a few easy ingredients: